 To get to the platform you need to get a token for 100 AMD ($0,21/€0,19), put it in the (kołowrotek) and you are in at the platform.
 You need to take the metro in the direction of Barekamutyun.
 Republic Square will be the second stop, Yeritasardakan third and Marshal Baghramyan fourth.

 How to get from the bus station to the center

-When taking the bus, marshrutka or the transfer from Tbilisi or Tehran you will most likely arrive to Kilikia bus station, some 2,5 km away from the Republic Square.
-You can, of course, walk there, you can take the taxi or you can take the bus.
+When taking the bus, marshrutka or the transfer from Tbilisi or Tehran you will most likely arrive to Kilikia bus station, some 2,5 km away from Republic Square.
+You can, of course, walk there, you can take a taxi or you can take the bus.

 There is bus no 5 going from Kilikia via Mashtots Avenue to Opera and further.
 To get to the stop you need to cross the street to the other side than the bus station.
 The bus ride costs 100 AMD, you pay directly to the driver.